BudgiePanic/ngons/readme.md

 - How to inline initialize a struct
 - How to make purely virtual class

+The algorithm for resolving physics impulses in version 1.0.0 was provided by ChatGPT in psuedo code form.
+This is clearly marked in source code comments.

 These could have been answered by Google Search I guess, but LLMs allow for fast follow up questions.

 All source code was written by me through physical key tapping :D